Own a lift? 3 key lift regulations you need to know

 - Accompanied by suitable safety measures such as signage, protective devices/clothing, markings and warnings

 - Any equipment used at work, including lifts, is covered by PUWER.

 Lifting Operations and Lifting Equipment Regulations 1998 (LOLER) place duties on people and companies who own, operate or have control over lifting equipment.
-This includes all businesses and organisations whose employees use lifting equipment, whether owned by them or not.
 The Regulations require that lifting equipment provided is:

 - Strong & stable enough for the specific use and marked clearly to indicate safe working loads

 - Positioned and installed to minimise any risks

 - Subject to thorough examination and where appropriate, inspection by competent people.

 Do my employees using the equipment have any duties under these regulations?

-Your employees don't have any duties under these regulations, but they do have general duties under the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999, i.e. to take reasonable care of themselves and other workers through co-operation in the workplace.
+Your employees don't have any duties under these regulations.
+Instead, the Health and Safety at Work Act 1974 and the Management of Health and Safety at Work Regulations 1999, they should reasonable care of themselves and other workers through co-operation in the workplace.

 What do the regulations require me to do?

 You have a legal duty to meet all the requirements of PUWER and LOLER by taking every precaution to ensure safety for those using your lift equipment.
 A reputable service provider can advise you on the regulations relating to on-going service and maintenance, to ensure you comply to PUWER and also undertake the thorough examinations required by LOLER.

-If you have any questions about these regulations or your responsibilities as a lift owner, then feel free to contact us and we will be happy to help or you can download our FREE guide which contains everything you need to know about lift servicing and maintenance.
+If you have any questions about your responsibilities as a lift owner, then feel free to contact us and we will be happy to help.
+Or you can download our FREE guide which contains everything you need to know about lift servicing and maintenance.